-Explanatory notes Purpose of indicator This indicator aims to assess the scope and level of ambition of signatories' approach to organisation-level exclusions.
-The use of exclusions is one of the most widely used responsible investment approaches.
-For signatories who use this approach, it is considered good practice to align with Additional reporting international standards when establishing voluntary exclusions.
-Screening is one of several approaches that can be used when considering ESG factors and systematic sustainability issues in portfolio construction and asset selection.
+Explanatory notes This indicator aims to assess the scope and level of ambition of signatories' approach to organisation-level exclusions.
+Purpose of indicator The use of exclusions is one of the most widely used responsible investment approaches.
+For signatories who use this approach, it is considered good practice to align with international standards when establishing voluntary exclusions.
+Additional reporting guidance Screening is one of several approaches that can be used when considering ESG factors and systematic sustainability issues in portfolio construction and asset selection.
 Exclusions are often used in combination with other approaches.
-Signatories may apply negative screening across asset classes to exclude certain sectors, regions, assets or activities from guidance In this indicator, 'organisation-level' exclusions refers to exclusions applied to all AUM instead of to specific segregated or pooled funds or portfolios.
+Signatories may apply negative screening across asset classes to exclude certain sectors, regions, assets or activities from their portfolios.
+In this indicator, 'organisation-level' exclusions refers to exclusions applied to all AUM instead of to specific segregated or pooled funds or portfolios.

 In answer option (A), signatories may refer to exclusions regarding, e.g. weapons, alcohol, tobacco or other particular sectors, products or services.
 In answer option (B), signatories may refer to exclusions due to the circumstances of particular regions or countries, such as conflict, weak governance or a weak rule of law.
 Signatories who have organisation-level exclusions based on human rights considerations and are aligned with international human rights standards should select answer option (C).
-Other resources For further guidance on screening, see An introduction to responsible investment: screening ig.
+Other resources For further guidance on screening, see An introduction to responsible investment: screening.
 Logic Dependent on N/A Gateway to N/A Assessment 100 points for this indicator.
 Further details: Assessment criteria 100 points for 1 or more selections from A-E. Selecting 'F' means the indicator is scored as N/A. Signatories will not be penalised for this indicator.
-'Other' scored as Selecting Other (E) will be accepted by the scoring criteria and is equivalent to selecting answer options A-D. Multiplier Low
+'Other' scored as Selecting Other (E) will be accepted by the scoring criteria and is equivalent to selecting an nswer options A-D. Multiplier Low

-Indicator ID PGS 21 Dependent on: N/A N/A Sub-section PRI Principle Capital allocation 1 Type of indicator How does your re sponsible invest tment approach influence your r strategic as set allocation process?
-[Dropdown list] (A) We incorporate ESG factors into our assessment of expected asset class risks and returns (1) for all of our AUM subject to strategic asset allocation (2) for a majority of our AUM subject to strategic asset allocation (3) for a minority of our AUM subject to strategic asset allocation ' ' ge-related risks and opportunitie es into our [As above] ☐ (C) We incorporate human rights-related risks and opportunities into our assessment of expected asset class risks and returns into our [As above] (D) We incorporate risks and opportunities related to other systematic sustainability issues into our assessment of expected asset class risks and returns Specify: [Voluntary free text: medium] [As above] O (E) We do not and returns 3, , , , , , , , , , , , , , , , , , , O (F) Not applicable; we do not have a strategic asset allocation process
+Indicator ID Dependent on: N/A Sub-section PRI Principle Type of indicator PG5 21 Gateway to: N/A Capital allocation 1 CORE How does your responsible investment approach influence your strategic asset allocation process?
+[Dropdown list] □ (A) We incorporate ESG factors into our assessment of expected asset class risks and returns (1) for all of our AUM subject to strategic asset allocation (2) for a majority of our AUM subject to strategic asset allocation (3) for a minority of our AUM subject to strategic asset allocation , , ☐ (B) We incorporate climate change-related risks and opportunities into our assessment of expected asset class risks and returns [As above] ☐ (C) We incorporate human rights-related risks and opportunities into our assessment of expected asset class risks and returns [As above] ☐ (D) We incorporate risks and opportunities related to other systematic sustainability issues into our assessment of expected asset class risks and returns Specify: [Voluntary free text: medium] [As above] O (E) We do not i \mathbf{y} O (F) Not applical D (F) Not applicable; we do not have a strategic asset allocation process